Bylothink/backoffice_app-frontend/README.md

-# Byloth's Tuemplate
+# Backoffice App

-A Vue.js 3 template app based on Vite with TypeScript, Pinia, Vue Router and more.
+## Frontend

+A generic frontend for a backoffice app to manage some orders and products.

 ## Customize configuration